 But ultimately, this grandiose faith in an exceptional course of historical progression was premised upon a romanticized perception of the Russian masses as embodying the values and foundations of the perfect society that these intellectuals imagined and hence sought to attain through them.
-Indeed, Khomiakov confidently defended his abstract evaluations of the communal populace without citing evidence, claiming that, "There is no need to look for proof-anyone who searches his conscience will admit that I am right."167 Similarly, Aksakov held that his propositions "require no proof-for a close look at ... the Russian people as they are today will suffice."168 In reality, the Slavophiles were gentry aristocrats who never lived among the agrarian peasantry.169 Herzen was also outside of Russia when he began to formulate these theories and remained abroad until his death.170 Consequently, the viability of their prescriptions for the illiterate masses to lead the educated intelligentsia into the utopia of the latter's dreams would precipitate a logistical crisis when the revolutionary inheritors of these ideas sought to develop a practical strategy for actualizing such visions in the next chapter.
+Indeed, Khomiakov confidently defended his abstract evaluations of the communal populace without citing evidence, claiming that, "There is no need to look for proof-anyone who searches his conscience will admit that I am right."167 Similarly, Aksakov held that his propositions "require no proof-for a close look at ... the Russian people as they are today will suffice."168 In reality, the Slavophiles were gentry aristocrats who never lived among the agrarian peasantry.
+169 Herzen was also outside of Russia when he began to formulate these theories and remained abroad until his death.
+Consequently, the viability of their prescriptions for the illiterate masses to lead the educated intelligentsia into the utopia of the latter's dreams would precipitate a logistical crisis when the revolutionary inheritors of these ideas sought to develop a practical strategy for actualizing such visions in the next chapter.

-169 Michael Hughes, "Independent Gentlemen': The Social Position of the Moscow Slavophiles and Its Impact on Their Political Thought," The Slavonic and East European Review 71, no. 1 (January 1993): 66-88.
+Michael Hughes, "'Independent Gentlemen': The Social Position of the Moscow Slavophiles and Its Impact on Their Political Thought," The Slavonic and East European Review 71, no. 1 (January 1993): 66-88.

-170 Martin Malia, Alexander Herzen and the Birth of Russian Socialism: 1812-1855 (Cambridge: Harvard University Press, 1961), 134.
+Martin Malia, Alexander Herzen and the Birth of Russian Socialism: 1812-1855 (Cambridge: Harvard University Press, 1961), 134.

+Chapter Two

-Chapter Two The Narodniks: Old Dreams, New Realities
+The Narodniks: Old Dreams, New Realities

 "It was a revelation, rather than a propaganda ...
 It was a powerful cry which ... summoned the ardent to the great work of the redemption of the country and of humanity.
 And the ardent, hearing this cry, arose, overflowing with sorrow and indignation ... with a joy, an enthusiasm, a faith, such as one experienced only once in a life, and when lost one never found again ...
 It was not a political movement.
-It rather resembled a religious movement ... this movement did not and could not bear contact with the stern and horrible reality."171 - Sergei Kravchinsky
+It rather resembled a religious movement ... this movement did not and could not bear contact with the stern and horrible reality."

+- Sergei Kravchinsky

 ON THE FOURTH of April 1866, Dmitry Karakozov restlessly stood by the gilded gates of the Summer Garden in St. Petersburg.
 The twenty-six-year-old, a twice-expelled student of noble birth, was waiting to see the Tsar-to kill him.
 When the monarch finally strolled out of his royal estate to greet an enthusiastic crowd of his subjects, Karakozov emerged with a pistol.
 Yet just before the shot was fired, a peasant courageously rushed forward to shove the armed assailant, diverting the bullet that would have marked the first regicide in Russian history.
 As more peasant witnesses converged to defend their beloved ruler, Karakozov cried out in disbelief: "Fools!
-I did this for you."172

-Karakozov was typical of his milieu: an intellectual from an aristocratic background who came to scorn his own class as the oppressors of the downtrodden masses.
-Like the thinkers of the previous chapter, the revolutionaries of this era continued to pin their grand visions of a seismic transformation of Russian society on the alleged virtues and potentialities of the rural peasantry on whose behalf they spoke, wrote, and philosophized.
-During his trial, when asked why he cultivated such murderous ambitions, Karakozov replied, "Your Highness, you offended the peasants! ... you swindled the people."173 Yet, 'the people,' whom the intelligentsia had upheld as the cornerstone of their revolutionary vision, were disarming the subversive endeavor launched in their name.
+I did this for you."
+172 the revolutionaries of this era continued to pin their grand visions of a seismic transformation of Russian society on the alleged virtues and potentialities of the rural peasantry on whose behalf they spoke, wrote, and philosophized.
+During his trial, when asked why he cultivated such murderous ambitions, Karakozov replied, "Your Highness, you offended the peasants! ... you swindled the people."
+Yet, 'the people,' whom the intelligentsia had upheld as the cornerstone of their revolutionary vision, were disarming the subversive endeavor launched in their name.